 Biography of Dr Peter Venn MBBS FRCA

 Dr Peter Venn has been a Consultant in Sleep Medicine and Anaesthesia at the Queen Victoria Hospital NHS Foundation Trust, East Grinstead, West Sussex since 1991.
 He qualified from The Middlesex Hospital Medical School in 1979 and, after training as an SHO and registrar in London, was a lecturer in neuro-anaesthesia at the National Hospital, Queen Square during 1995-1996, developing an interest in obstructive sleep apnoea, and its treatment with nasal CPAP.
 He was a senior registrar in the Nuffield Department of Anaesthetics under the direction of Professor Sir Keith Sykes at the Nuffield Department of Anaesthetics in Oxford between 1987 and 1991.
 He was apppoionted consultant in 1991.

 He is past Head of the South East School of Anaesthesia, past Regional Adviser to the Royal College of Anaesthetists (RCoA) for South Thames (East), past Chairman of the South Thames Specialty Training Committee, and an examiner for the Primary Diploma of Fellow of the Royal College of Anaesthetists from 1997-2008.
 He was an elected member of Council of the RCoA since 2008, past Editor of the Bulletin of the Royal College of Anaesthetists, past Chairman of the Communications Committee, Professional Standards Committee and Quality Management of Service Committee for the College.

 He was founder of the Sleep Disorder Centre in East Grinstead in 1992, now one of the largest centres in sleep medicine in the UK at the time of his leaving.
 He was a member of the organising committee and past Membership Secretary of the British Sleep Society 2005-8 and 2015-19.
-He has published in sleep disorders and anaesthesia in journals, books and on the internet.
+He has published on sleep disorders and anaesthesia in journals, books and on the internet.
 He has lectured at home and abroad in both sleep disorders and anaesthesia.